 Medicaid is a critical program that provides healthcare coverage for millions of low-income individuals and families across the United States.
 Despite its importance, many misconceptions and myths persist about Medicaid, often causing confusion and misinformation.
 At Maryland Medicaid Consultants, LLC, based in Towson, we aim to debunk these common myths and provide clear, accurate information to help you understand Medicaid better.

 A prevalent myth that deters many people from applying for Medicaid is the fear of losing their home.
-While it is true that Medicaid considers an applicant's assets when determining eligibility, the primary residence is generally exempt from this calculation.
+While it is true that Medicaid considers an applicant's assets when determining eligibility, if the appropriate supplemental documents and state forms are submitted, the primary residence can be exempt from this calculation.
 This means that owning a home does not automatically disqualify someone from receiving Medicaid benefits.

 Many people mistakenly believe that Medicaid is a uniform program across all states.
 While Medicaid is a federal program, it is administered by individual states, leading to variations in coverage, eligibility criteria, and benefits.
 Each state has the flexibility to design its Medicaid program within federal guidelines, resulting in differences in how services are provided and what is covered.

-For example, some states may provide extra benefits, such as dental care or vision services, that are not mandated by federal law.
+For example, some states may provide extra benefits that are not mandated by federal law.
 Recognizing that these programs can differ greatly from one state to another is vital for applicants.
-Consulting with an experienced benefits consultant can offer valuable insights into the specific advantages and requirements of the program in your state.
+Consulting with an experienced Medicaid consultant can offer valuable insights into the specific advantages and requirements of the program in your state.

 The application process for government healthcare assistance can seem daunting, leading many to believe it is too complicated to navigate.
 While it is true that applying involves detailed paperwork and strict documentation requirements, it is manageable with proper guidance and preparation.
 At Maryland Medicaid Consultants, LLC, we specialize in assisting individuals through every step of the application process, ensuring all necessary information is accurately provided.